Ruaha National Park

 - Getting There: By Air-There are both scheduled and chartered flights into the park mainly from Arusha, Dodoma, Kigoma and Dar-es-salaam.
 Park’s airstrips are located at Msembe and Jongomero

 By road-It is about 130km drive from Iringa town and 625km from Dar-es-salaam city.

 The road into the park is passable throughout the year.

 Ruaha National Park has a bimodal pattern of rain forest; the short rainfall season begins November to February, while the long season is between March and April.
 The park experiences its dry season between June and October.

-Apart from large animals, the park also harbors a number of reptiles and amphibians such as crocodiles, poisonous and non-poisonous snakes, monitor lizards, agama lizards and frogs.
-The park is characterized by semi-arid type of vegetation, baobab trees, Acacia and other species.
+ABesides the large animal species, the park also harbours significant number of both reptiles and amphibians which includes crocodiles, monitor lizards, poisonous and non-poisonous snakes, agama lizards, and variety of frogs.
+This park has semi-arid vegetation and rich in baobab and acacia trees.
 There are over 1,650 plant species that have been identified.